-The next question is if you choose to sell your house should you advertise?
+The next question is if you choose to sell your house, should you advertise?
 Most people think, yeah, of course I should advertise to get it sold faster.
 Yes, but the circumstances of selling should be kept somewhat private.
 If a buyer knows that you’re getting a divorce, they may want you to drop your price.
-You don’t want them thinking you’re desperate in a position and need to get out from underneath the home.
+You don’t want them thinking you’re in a desperate position and need to get out from underneath the home.
 So what you want to do is make it look, at least for appearances, like you both still live there.
 It offers no subtle clues to a would-be buyer looking to purchase your home that there’s trouble in paradise.
-This is what happens to your home when getting a divorce.
 Plus, buyers usually want to imagine themselves in a home.
 They want their own happy ending.

 The Deferred Sell

 The next question is can you do a deferred sell now?
 This is how you keep your house in a divorce.
 A deferred sell is when the couple negotiates together to allow one of them to stay in the house.
 This is typically the parent with custody of the kids.
 Parents want what’s best for the kids even if they can’t get along.

 Now, the spouse that’s moving out may still be liable for the monthly mortgage.
 This can become problematic if the person moving out decides they want to buy a home themselves.
 If they’re still on one mortgage, they may not be able to buy another.
 Even if their primary residence is their new home.
 But you could also work out a deal together.
 Maybe you stay in the home and they pay part of the mortgage in lieu of child support.
 This could be for a specified timeframe or able to be renegotiated in six months.
 It’s up to you two.
 Be aware there are pros and cons to each decision, review your options carefully with a family attorney.